riyachandarana/Empirical-Project-2026/README.md

 Some occupations appear more exposed to AI than others.
 But does that exposure line up with better pay, fewer workers, or stronger labour demand?
 By combining occupation-level measures of AI exposure with labour market data, this project examines how AI exposure is related to wages, employment, and job demand in the US.

-Some occupations appear more exposed to AI than others.
-But does that exposure line up with better pay, fewer workers, or stronger labour demand?
-By combining occupation-level measures of AI exposure with labour market data, this project examines how AI exposure is related to wages, employment, and job demand in the US.

 AI is often discussed as a major force reshaping work, but its relationship with pay, employment, and labour demand may differ sharply across occupations.

+AI exposure refers to the extent to which tasks within an occupation are exposed to current AI capabilities, rather than direct measures of firm-level AI adoption.

+The analysis is conducted at the occupation level and focuses on associations rather than making causal claims about AI adoption.

 ---